dlamblin/insight-data-engineering-code-challenge/README.md

 ##### Thanks to: #####
 > Anne Bessman and David Drummond for answering questions and making the challenge
-> the Guava maintainers for such a bredth of performant time-savers
+> the Guava maintainers for such a breadth of performant time-savers
 > the Dagger maintainers for making DI less error-prone
 > the JCommander maintainers for a flexible argument parser
 > the Gradle maintainers for their fine minimally-full-featured build-package-deploy toolset